Lemon Crumb Bars

 • Store in an airtight container in the fridge for up to 5 days.

 These Lemon Crumb Bars are proof that you don’t need elaborate ingredients to make something truly special.
 They're easy enough for a weekday bake, but impressive enough for a spring brunch or afternoon tea.
-Bright, buttery, and full of citrusy cheer—this is the kind of treat that always gets a second (or third) bite.
+Bright, buttery, and full of citrusy cheer.
+A treat that always gets a second (or third) bite.

 Lemon Crumb Bars